imakewebthings/jquery-confirms/README.md

 </div>
 ```

 If the "No" option is chosen, the original button replaces the prompt.
 If "Yes" is chosen, the confirmation handler is unbound from the button and a click is triggered on the button.
-The prompt and its behavior can be customized with the following options...
+The prompt and its behavior can be customized with by passing an options object to the `confirms` call.

 ## Options